 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

 *Kazuo Ishiguro’s new novel Klara and the Sun is now available*

-In Nocturnes, Kazuo Ishiguro explores the ideas of love, music and the passing of time.
-From the piazzas of Italy to the ‘hush-hush floor’ of an exclusive Hollywood hotel, the characters we encounter range from young dreamers to café musicians to faded stars, all of them at some moment of reckoning.
+In Nocturnes, Kazuo Ishiguro explores ideas of love, music and the passing of time.
+From the piazzas of Italy to the ‘hush-hush floor’ of an exclusive Hollywood Hotel, the characters we encounter range from young dreamers to cafe musicians to faded stars, all of them at some moment of reckoning.

-Gentle, intimate and witty, this quintet is marked by a haunting theme: the struggle to keep alive a sense of life’s romance, even as one gets older, relationships founder and youthful hope recedes.
+Gentle, intimate and witty, this quintet is marked by a haunting theme – the struggle to keep alive a sense of life’s romance, even as one gets older, relationships founder and youthful hopes recede.

 A lovely, clever book about the passage of time and the soaring notes that makes its journey worthwhile.